mkarner07/mkarner07.github.io/_posts/2023-10-09-Recall-and-Reflect-my-personal-approach-to-remembering-books.md

 ### Reading Smart: During and After Your Reading Session

-Let's dive into a crucial aspect of each efficient reading session: breaking it down into two key phases - before and after.
+Let's dive into a crucial aspect of each efficient reading session: breaking it down into two key phases - during and after.

 **(i) The Power of Reading Mindfully**: When you're in the midst of a captivating reading session, here's a golden rule: always aim to complete a logical block.
 Why, you ask?
 Well, by doing so, you keep all those juicy insights neatly bundled together for easy access later.
 But what happens when you stumble upon a game-changing discovery, a life-altering nugget of wisdom?
 Two options: (i) mark it for quick reference, or (ii) set the book or article aside for a moment and jot down those fresh, buzzing ideas.
 Trust me, it's worth the pause!